deodandem/1134/content/docs/Schedule/_index.md

 Oct 16 -  Theory of the Lyric Review
 <p class = "descript">
-Read and mark up <a href="https://www.jstor.org/stable/10.2307/26377170">"Review: Theory of the Lyric by Jonathan Culler,"</a> by Marjorie Perloff
+Read and mark up <a href="https://www.jstor.org/stable/10.2307/26377170">"Review: Theory of the Lyric by Jonathan Culler,"</a> by Marjorie Perloff.
+Or, review and mark up "The Three Voices."
+Post a page on <span class="slack">#rhetoric.</span>
 </p>